 The best method to catch it would be to throw a towel over the bird and then hold the back of its head, then lift the bird by supporting its body and place in a box.

-Take the bird to your local Bird Rescue Centre or SPCA.
+Take the bird to your local Bird Rescue Centre, eg, SPCA, or SANCCOB.

 If you cannot find a rescue centre, then a vet may be able to help.